yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-sdk-ios-copy-1.md

     <tr>
       <td>
-        `navigationController`
+        `viewController`
       </td>

       <td>
-        This property represents the navigation controller used for presenting the payment flow, and it's an optional `UINavigationController` instance.
+        This property is the current `UIViewController` responsible for presenting the SDK’s views.
+It's necessary to allow the SDK to display screens.
       </td>
     </tr>